An IVA is available for self employed people. Personal tax and business debt can be included. However you need to be mindful of some implications.

 As a self employed person HMRC could be one of your most aggressive creditors.
-Any debt you owe them including Tax, PAYE and VAT arrears can be included in an IVA.
+Any personal tax debt you owe them can be included in an IVA.

 The arrangement will therefore provide significant benefit because you will no longer have to constantly negotiate with them.
 This will free up a considerable amount time allowing you to get on with growing your business.

 You can also include your other business debts.
 For example if you have a business loan or bank overdraft or you owe money to suppliers these can all be added to the Arrangement.

 Once you start an IVA you will have to pay any new tax liabilities that you build up through your business.
 You will have to ensure you budget for this in your ongoing monthly accounts.